SnapLib/npm-fs/README.md

  */
 ```

-To create a a virtual file or directory element, any path can be provided.
+To create a virtual file or directory element, any path can be provided.
 This
 will be the path of the virtual element if it were to get written to disk:

 ```typescript